dmbaturin/iproute2-cheatsheet/site/index.md

 MTU stands for "Maximum Transmission Unit", the maximum size of a frame an interface can transmit at once.

-Apart from reducing fragmentation in tunnels, this is also used to increase performance of gigabit ethernet links that support so called "jumbo frames" (frames up to 9000 bytes large).
+Apart from reducing fragmentation in tunnels, this is also used to increase the performance of gigabit ethernet links that support so-called "jumbo frames" (frames up to 9000 bytes large).
 If all your equipment supports gigabit ethernet, you may want to do something like `ip link set dev eth0 mtu 9000`.

 Note that you may need to configure it on your L2 switches too, some of them have jumbo frames disabled by default.